 We were the first scheme to be recognised by GBCA, and our certification aligns with their scheme’s Green Star rating system.
 This means using GECA certified products can directly count towards Green Star points for your project.

 The Infrastructure Sustainability Council of Australia (ISCA) is the peak industry body for advancing sustainability in Australia’s infrastructure.
 ISCA is a member-based, not-for-profit industry council and works to advance sustainability in infrastructure planning, procurement, delivery and operation through its IS rating scheme.
 The scheme recognises GECA as an environmental labelling body and therefore rewards project proponents who source GECA certified products and are seeking an IS Certification.

-BCSD Australia is a CEO-led organisation of more than 40 Australian businesses and non-governmental bodies working together to accelerate the transition to a sustainable world by aligning with the Sustainable Development Goals (SDGs) and acting on climate change.
-Previously known as Sustainable Business Australia, our organisation was established in 1991 by a group of forward-thinking Australian business leaders who recognised the environmental imperative and business sense of integrating sustainability into the core practice of their businesses.
+BCSD Australia is a CEO-led organisation of more than 40 Australian businesses and non-governmental bodies working together to accelerate the transition to a sustainable world by aligning with the Sustainable Development Goals and acting on climate change.
+Their mission is to accelerate this transition by making sustainable business more successful.
+They are the Australian partner for the World Business Council for Sustainable Development (WBCSD).
+GECA is proud to be a member.